programmerraja/MyBlog/content/post/2024/Code Against the Clock Automating the youtube shorts.md

 After following the steps outlined in the algorithm, I was able to automate the creation of YouTube Shorts with impressive results.
 The automation process not only streamlined content creation but also ensured a consistent quality across videos.
 The background music and animations added a professional touch, making the content engaging and visually appealing.

-You can find the code [here](https://github.com/programmerraja/ClassHunter)
+Note: If you want the source code feel free to ping me :)
 ### **Your Turn!**

 Have you ever automated a task using code?
 Share your experiences and tips in the comments below!
 What tasks do you wish you could automate?
 Let's discuss!